Grathium/Speed-Reader/README.md

 > $ node ./main.js <fileName> <tickSpeed>

 ### WARNING:
-this project is **very** badly designed.
+this project is **very** poorly designed.
 This is just the quickist way i could develop a working prototype